113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dl>
   <dt>--version-locator VERSION_NUMBER</dt>
-  <dd>To get the version locator for this offering, run `ibmcloud catalog offering list` and locate the specified offering/version you'd like to use.</dd>
+  <dd>To get the version locator for the product, run the `ibmcloud catalog offering list` command and locate the specified product and version you'd like to use.</dd>
   <dt>--cluster CLUSTER_ID</dt>
-  <dd>Provide the cluster ID of the cluster where you want to install this offering.</dd>
+  <dd>Provide the cluster ID of the cluster where you want to install the product.</dd>
   <dt>--namespace NAME</dt>
   <dd>Provide the namespace you'd like to use.
 You can specify a new one and it is automatically created as part of the preinstallation.</dd>
   <dt>--override-values VALUES|FILENAME (optional)</dt>
   <dd>Provide any custom configurations for the installation.
-You can provide this either in line or by using a JSON or TXT file, for example `override-values values.json`</dd>
+You can provide this either in line or by using a JSON or TXT file, for example, `override-values values.json`.</dd>
   </dl>

 ### Example
 {: #validate-example}

-Validate an offering with the version locator `b636d651-8489-4425-bd6a-f30af1603577.18aad484-c78b-4269-808b-52027621abd4` in a cluster with the ID `bn5ebho206o7fg45f2e0` within a namespace called `test-namespace`.
+Validate a product with the version locator `b636d651-8489-4425-bd6a-f30af1603577.18aad484-c78b-4269-808b-52027621abd4` in a cluster with the ID `bn5ebho206o7fg45f2e0` within a namespace called `test-namespace`.
 This installation has custom configurations, so the values are provided by using a `values.json` file.

 ```
 ibmcloud catalog offering validate --version-locator b636d651-8489-4425-bd6a-f30af1603577.18aad484-c78b-4269-808b-52027621abd4 --cluster bn5ebho206o7fg45f2e0 --namespace test-namespace --overrride-values values.json